Allan G. Bromley: Collections

 Bromley started collecting mechanical calculators in 1979.
 A year later he already had sixty pieces.
 Eventually he was responsible for a collection of old computers which used to be displayed in the rear foyer of the building containing the University of Sydney Computer Science Department.
 At home, he had a large personal collection of mechanical calculators, slide rules, and the like.
 He was a generous donor of artefacts to museums in Australia, especially the Powerhouse Museum in Sydney, and the Australian Computer Museum Society Inc.

 His collection included some rare pieces.
 The pride of place was taken by four mechanical anti-aircraft gun predictors developed and built by the British government after World War I. The machines, weighing about half a tonne, marked the height of mechanical computation; they were first used in the Spanish Civil War and extensively during World War II.
-They performed in real-time and were capable of predicting the firing angle to explode a shell within 10 meters of a plane at anything up to 10,000 meters.
+They performed in real-time and were capable of predicting the firing angle to explode a shell within 10 metres of a plane at anything up to 10,000 metres.